Medical Device Artificial Intelligence: The New Tort Frontier

 68 Pages Posted: 4 Sep 2019 Last revised: 8 Jul 2021

 Date Written: August 27, 2019

 The medical device industry and new technology start-ups have dramatically increased investment in artificial intelligence (AI) applications, including diagnostic tools and AI-enabled devices.
-These technologies have been positioned as reducing climbing health costs while simultaneously improving health outcomes.
-Technologies like AI-enabled surgical robots, AI-enabled insulin pumps, and cancer detection applications hold tremendous promise, yet without appropriate oversight will likely pose major safety issues.
-While preventative safety measures may reduce risk to patients using these technologies, effective regulatory-tort regimes also permit recovery when preventative solutions are insufficient.
+These technologies have been positioned to reduce climbing health costs while simultaneously improving health outcomes.
+Technologies like AI-enabled surgical robots, AI-enabled insulin pumps, and cancer detection applications hold tremendous promise, yet without appropriate oversight, they will likely pose major safety issues.
+While preventative safety measures may reduce risk to patients using these technologies, effective regulatory-tort regimes also permit recovery when preventative

 Keywords: FDA, AI, artificial intelligence, medical device, preemption, tort law, administrative law